tphilip1116/Coding-Challenge-F21/README.md

 - Neutral Sentiment will be closer to 0
 - Positive Sentiment will be closer to 1

+## Expectations:
+When I first read the file I notices some negative words towards the beginning but then as I began reading further I recognized a shift with a lot more positive words at the latter half of the text.
+Which is why it was no surprise to me when the program evaluated the sentiment with a positive response because the Vader Sentiment Analyzer uses the bag of words approach score the sentiment.
+The bag of words approach is when there is a database of pre-determined values assigned to a immense amount of keys.
+The database is then used to evaluate a sentence based on the composed words.

 ## Resources

 The research on how to use the VADER Sentiment Analyzer was found in this website: